Skip to main content

 LOW AVAILABILITY

-Vegan options are limited as fish sauce, shrimp paste, and chicken stock are common base ingredients.
-Specify "tanpa daging, tanpa ikan, tanpa telur, tanpa susu" (no meat, no fish, no eggs, no milk).
+Vegan eating takes more effort here, since fish sauce, shrimp paste and chicken stock turn up in many base seasonings.
+Spell it out with "tanpa daging, tanpa ikan, tanpa telur, tanpa susu" (no meat, no fish, no eggs, no milk).

 gluten-free